cocos/cocos-docs/en/getting-started/basics/editor-panels/properties.md

 ## Node Properties

-Next, **Properties** panel will show propertieds of node, which are listed under the headline `Node`.
+Next, **Properties** panel will show properties of node, which are listed under the headline `Node`.
 By clicking `Node`, one can fold or unfold the properties of node.
 There is a node setting button on the right side of the `Node` header, which can reset node properties or reset node properties and all component properties, or paste copied components.

-Other than the transforming properties like Position, Rotation, Scale and Size, node properties also include Anchor, Color, Opacity, Skew.
-Generally, modifications of node properties will immediately reflect in the changes in the appearance or position of node in **Scene** panel.<br>
+Other than the transforming properties like Position, Rotation, Scale and Size, node properties also include Anchor, Color, Opacity, etc. Generally, modifications of node properties will immediately reflect in the changes in the appearance or position of node in **Scene** panel.<br>
-If you need to edit several nodes at once, you can press Shift in the **Node Tree** panel to select several nodes, and then set them in the **Properties** panel.
+If you need to edit several nodes at once, you can press Shift in the **Node Tree** panel to select them, and make modifications in **Properties** panel.<br>
 The batch setting of node properties is similar to the assets.
-For details, please refer to the Editing Several Assets at Once section at the bottom of this document.
+For details, please refer to Editing Several Assets at Once section at the bottom of this document.

 For more details on node properties, please read [Transform](../../../content-workflow/transform.md) section.